 Watch the Trailer for The Time in Between

 The Time in Between is available on Netflix.
-I don’t see it anywhere else like iTunes or YouTube.
 Amazon has the DVDs but only in Spanish with no subtitles.
-If you have Netflix, give it a try.
+Give it a try.
 I think you’ll like it.